awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 1. The mobile app or web application supplies the temporary provisioning claim certificate to the device along with any required configuration information, such as Wi\-Fi credentials\.

-1. The device uses the temporary provisioning claim certificate to connect to AWS IoT using the [AWS IoT Device and Mobile SDKs](iot-sdks.md)\.
+1. The device uses the temporary provisioning claim certificate to connect to AWS IoT using the [AWS IoT Device SDKs, Mobile SDKs, and AWS IoT Device Client](iot-sdks.md)\.
 **Note**
 The device must perform the following steps such that it calls [`RegisterThing`](fleet-provision-api.md#register-thing) within five minutes of connecting to AWS IoT with the temporary provisioning claim certificate\.